 Helen walked towards the walk-in closet and put her gray shawl over her slender shoulders.
 Still trembling, she thought briefly about the time when she was still in love with Bill.
 It was a long time ago, but she could still picture Bill’s handsome face quite vividly.

-It was in the spring of 1974 that Helen first met Bill.
-It was at one of the parties her father hosted at his home.
+It was in the spring of 1974 that Helen first met Bill at one of the parties her father hosted at his home.
 Helen’s father, Earl, was the chairman of one of the most successful financial companies where Bill worked.
 Every spring, Helen’s father would invite his colleagues along with some promising young men from his company to his home.
 This time, he also invited Helen.
 It was Earl’s intention to be a matchmaker for Helen and Bill as he was very fond of Bill and was quite impressed with him ever since the young man joined his company.
 Earl always wished to have such a bright and hard working son-in-law.
 Besides, Bill reminded Earl of himself in his younger days.
 With Bill, Helen would be secure and happy, he thought.

 Earl’s home was built in the early 1900’s and was one of the largest homes in the county.
 Earl’s father, another successful businessman in the city, bought an acreage just outside of the city and custom built his house.
 He built it to impress.

 There were about 20 people gathered around the precious antique-laden living room.
-Once every guest arrived, Helen walked down from one side of the pair of curved staircases wearing a long royal blue dress with a string-of-pearl neck lace and a matching pair of pearl earrings.
+Once every guest arrived, Helen walked down from one side of the pair of curved staircases, wearing a long royal blue dress with a string-of-pearl neck lace and a matching pair of pearl earrings.
 Her blond hair was combed away from her shoulders with a clasp embedded with more pearls.
 All eyes, including Bill’s, followed her every step as she descended the staircase.
 Her silk dress clung tightly to her long legs each time she stepped down.
 As she arrived at the bottom of the stairs, Bill could see her blue eyes.
 They reminded Bill of the sea, the color of deep tropical blue water.
 He was taken aback by her beauty – she was more beautiful than Bill ever imagined a woman could be.

 Before dinner, Earl called Helen to his side and introduced her to a few young men from his office.
 Though Helen did not know her father’s intentions, she was attracted to Bill from the first time she saw him.
 Of all the young men Earl introduced to Helen, Bill was the one who stood tall and confident just as Helen’s father would do.
 Bill was wearing a bright white shirt under the dark striped three piece suit and looked very prominent that night.
 Once Bill realized that he had caught Helen’s attention, he was most attentive towards her and it made her feel very special.
 She had never met a man who seemed to have so many things in common with her.
 He seemed to feel the need to help people more unfortunate than himself, which appealed to the sympathetic side of her personality.
 He said he liked sports of all types especially if it had to do with horses.
 Helen also noticed Bill’s passionate eyes and commanding voice.
 He had a way of capturing a listener’s full attention when he conversed with people.
 Helen was mesmerized by Bill’s ability to take control of a room.

 Helen was unaware that Bill had orchestrated the first meeting with her.
 A few days before the party at the office, Earl warned Bill about the intention for the party: to meet his daughter Helen.
 Bill saw Helen’s picture on Earl’s desk and was struck by her beauty.
 But also he saw this as a golden opportunity.
 Marrying the daughter of a wealthy business owner was the fastest way to move up the corporate and social ladder.
 To Bill, it did not matter whether he liked the girl or not.
 His scheme was to charm Earl’s daughter enough to feel attracted to him.
 Right after Bill was informed about the party, he asked Earl all about Helen - he wanted to make sure that he did his homework before he met her.
-When Bill learned of Earl’s plan for the party, he made sure to ask lots of questions about her, doing his homework before his first meeting.

 In the dining room, the long table was covered with crisp white linen.
 On it, the crystal wine glasses, silver utensils, and white china with silver trim were meticulously arranged in their place settings.
 They sparkled in the light from the oversized chandeliers above the table.
 The lights were dimmed to half brightness to create a warm glow.
 Soft classical music playing through the speakers in the wall created an elegant mood.
 The well-dressed guests slowly gathered together in the dining room.